rlarkdgudjs/Statistical-Physics/README.md

-Final project files of Thermodynamic & Statistical Physics using chatgpt
+Final project files of Thermodynamic & Statistical Physics, using chatgpt